 Congenital Nasolacrimal Duct Obstruction

-- Such obstructions might possibly resolve spontaneously within the originally few months of life.
-In fact, 95% of these children will show resolution before their originally birthday.
-If it does not resolve surgery might possibly be necessary.
+It should be noted that many obstructions spontaneously resolve within the originally few months of life.
+In fact, in some studies, 95% of children will show resolution before their originally birthday.
+If it does not resolve surgery might be necessary.

 Dacryocystocele or Dacryocele